doughnut923/Blossom/README.md

 ## Specifications

-- Dimensions: 30x142x375cm (DxHxW)
+- Dimensions: 30x142x375mm (DxHxW)
-- Front Height: 16.5cm
+- Front Height: 16.5mm
+- 5 degree typing angle

 ### Use the files at your own risk
-### PCB file is still under development,you can use it, but also at your own risk
+### PCB files are still under development,you can use it, but also at your own risk

 ## DIY Guide